JRR3/toomanycells/README.md

 ```
 home-manager switch
 ```
-10. This step might not be stritly necessary, but in my case to successfully run Docker I had to run the following two commands
+10. This step might not be stritly necessary, but in order to successfully run Docker in my computer I had to run the following two commands
 ```
 sudo dockerd
 ```